BENADRYL (Benadryl 25 mg)

 Pill imprint BENADRYL has been identified as Benadryl 25 mg.

-Benadryl is used in the treatment of allergic reactions; extrapyramidal reaction; cold symptoms; cough; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl is used in the treatment of allergic reactions; extrapyramidal reaction; cough; cold symptoms; hay fever (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Benadryl 25 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for BENADRYL

 - Generic Name:

 - 25 mg

 - Rx and/or OTC

 - B - No proven risk in humans